spokestack/react-native-spokestack-tray/README.md

 ### Edit Podfile

 Our main dependency (react-native-spokestack) makes use of relatively new APIs only available in iOS 13+.
-Make sure to set your deployment target to iOS 13, and set the following
+Make sure to set your deployment target to iOS 13 at the top of your Podfile:

 ```ruby
 platform :ios, '13.0'
 ```

 We use [react-native-permissions](https://github.com/react-native-community/react-native-permissions) to check and request the Microphone permission (iOS and Android) and the Speech Recognition permission (iOS only).
-This library separates each permission into their own pod to avoid inflating your app with code you don't use.
-Add the following pods to your Podfile...
+This library separates each permission into its own pod to avoid inflating your app with code you don't use.
+Add the following pods to your Podfile:

 ```ruby
 target 'SpokestackTrayExample' do